All Episodes

 You know, so of course, if he saw things the same way that I did, he would be wrong in his conclusions, but he sees things differently.

-Um another thing that I really wanted to say was that when Trump first got elected, I was terrified.
+And another thing that I really wanted to say was that when Trump first got elected, I was terrified.

-But now that he's won, he's uh been really conciliatory and he just seems like he wants to do what's best for everyone.
+But now that he's won, he's been really conciliatory and he just seems like he wants to do what's best for everyone.

 Well, he has to be.

-He's he has to be.
+He has to be.

-Uh 48 hours later, he was the incoming president of everybody in this country.
+48 hours later, he was the incoming president of everybody in this country.

-And so he he governs for you as he governs for me, as he governs for 300 million other people.
+And so he governs for you as he governs for me, as he governs for 300 million other people.

-Uh and and uh Victoria, I'll just say something.
+And Victoria, I'll just say something.

-Uh I take you at your word when you say that you were genuinely scared.
+I take you at your word when you say that you were genuinely scared.

 But that is not a healthy reaction.

-Um y you have no reason to be scared.
+You have no reason to be scared.

-And some way, somewhere deep down you know that.
+And somewhere deep down, you know that.

-Bush scares me, Bush scares me.
+Bush scares me.

 People drove around with bumper stickers saying Bush scares me.